-BizRecycling continues to be a successful program to increase recycling in the non-residential sector and saw continued expansion in 2019.
+BizRecycling continued to be a successful program to increase recycling in the business sector.
 BizRecycling is grant program that uses financial grants aimed at commercial businesses to increase and improve recycling and organics management.
-In 2019, \$1,000,310 in grant funds were awarded, helping 93 businesses start organics collection programs, 46 businesses start recycling programs, and 155 businesses expand or improve existing programs.
+BizRecycling also provides grants to multi-unit residential properties.
+During 2021 BizRecycling adapted its grant programs to reflect business needs during the pandemic, with an emphasis on reaching small businesses and minority-owned businesses.